Contract grading: Overview

-Labor-based contract grading
+Contract Styles

+Labor-Based Contract Grading

+Numerous writing scholars argue that writing assessment comes from social constructs, and therefore is subject to change and evolution.
 In 1993, Peter Elbow problematized traditional writing assessment by suggesting a shift in what to assess.
 When a teacher uses a letter, number, grid, symbol, or another kind of ranking system to reply to a student's writing assignment, they are evaluating according to a hypothetically unilateral standard of writing.
 A standard to which writing is measured, however, is subjective.
 In his article published in the journal College English, Elbow suggests that writing assessment be based on effort rather than on a subjective evaluation aligned with a standard.
 Asao B. Inoue has contributed to the literature on this topic, especially in the context of the writing classroom.
 He emphasizes a version of contract grading called labor-based contract grading as practice of antiracist writing assessment.
 This form of grading is connected to the effort a student puts forth rather than a "standard" form of writing.

+Recent studies by Julia Voss, Nicole Branch, and Loring Pfeiffer from Santa Clara University, interviewed a group of international students.
+They learned that the students are good writers and have strong critical thinking and literacy skills but fail to show their writing skills in a normal traditional grading system and also due to the strict rubric which students have to follow in order to meet the satisfactory requirement for their essay.
+Labor-based grading allows students to take their time on research while guiding them towards the final paper.

-Hybrid Contract Grading
+Hybrid contract grading

-There is a second form of grading contracts that is known as Hybrid Grading Contracts.
+Hybrid contract grading is described as an adaptation of contract-based assessment that keeps the expectations while also incorporating evaluations of the quality of student work.
 Hybrid Grading Contracts combine elements of Labor-Based contracts with traditional grading contracts.
 Hybrid Grading Contracts assess both labor and quality of a student's work in determining a student's grade.
+Hybrid contracts enable students to earn higher grades by doing extra tasks or earning extra points.
+Studies of hybrid contracts support measurable increases in student motivation, performance, and responsibility.

+Unilateral Contract Grading

+Unilateral contract grading is a form of contract grading, where a contract is set by an instructor.
+Students cannot negotiate the contract with their instructor.
+Some elements of unilateral contracts may include a labor requirement, regular attendance, participation, and revision of work.
+Even if students cannot negotiate the contract, instructors are obligated under contract to reward the grade.
+Jane Danielewicz and Peter Elbow popularized a model of unilateral contracts which also includes elements of Hybrid Contract Grading.
+Since unilateral contracts allow for very little student input, the grade of a student is determined by the final quality of their work.